In this guide you will find:

 St. Kate's Librarians are happy to assist you with any aspect of the Sophia submission process, including:

+As the author of your work, you are the copyright holder.
 By depositing your work in Sophia, you are only giving the University the right to access and archive your work in Sophia.
 You retain all ownership of your work, and the right to use all or part of the work in future works (such as conference presentations, articles, or books).
-Your work is your intellectual property.

 The Access Conditions section of the submission agreement requires that you select one of two conditions: